i3h/tcping/README.md

 # Introduction

-Pingme is ping probe command line tool, supporting ICMP, TCP and HTTP protocols.
+TCPING is ping probe command line tool, supporting ICMP, TCP and HTTP protocols.

 You can also use it to query IP information from third-party api provider (currently we use [https://ip-api.com](https://ip-api.com)).